Distribution of Care

 Source: ACS 5-Year Estimates; CPS ASEC & 5-year pooled ATUS (excluding 2020), US Census Bureau via IPUMS; Longitudinal Employer Household Dynamics; Workforce Area Characteristics, US Census Bureau.

-The Gini Coefficient of Care Jobs measures how paid care jobs are geographically distributed across the U.S. among those individuals at risk of needing care.
-A Gini Coefficient is a measure of resource distribution across a population.
-It is often used to measure income inequality, but here we use it to measure spatial inequality of paid care services to the population(s) most at-risk of needing those services.
-A Gini Coefficient of 0 indicates perfect equality, meaning paid care jobs are evenly distributed in areas where the at-risk individuals reside.
+The Gini Coefficient of Formal Care measures how formal care jobs are geographically distributed across the U.S. among those individuals at risk of needing care.
+A Gini Coefficient of 0 would indicate perfect equality, meaning formal care jobs are evenly located in areas where at-risk individuals reside.
 A higher Gini Coefficient signals a greater mismatch in the availability of care by location.
+A Gini Coefficient usually measures income inequality, but here we use it to measure spatial inequality of care services to the population most at-risk of needing those services.

 The Care Ratio